jina-ai/docs/chapters/remote/jinad.md

 docker pull jinaai/jina:latest-daemon
 ```

+##### Deploying AWS EC2 instance with inside jinad by [terraform](https://www.terraform.io/).

+We extract a module [jinad-aws](https://registry.terraform.io/modules/jina-ai/jinad-aws/jina/latest) to simplify this work.

+By this terraform module.
+We can:
+- Deploy one or more instance with inside jinad
+- Custom the type and size of the root disk
+- Add some other python packages as required
+- Execute extra command line

 ##### PyPi package

 > Note: `JinaD` is a part of the Jina and follows the same [installation instructions](https://docs.jina.ai/chapters/install/os/via-pip.html) and you only need to pick `[daemon]`